Biometric information and technologies

 - contact the Privacy team for support in assessing the benefits of the biometric technology in real terms, in comparison to current practices and weigh them against potential risks.
 For example, if considering the use of facial recognition to capture attendance data, is there enough additional benefit to this new method to risk exposure and misuse of students’ biometric information?

-- conduct a privacy impact assessment with support from the Department’s Privacy team – the Privacy team may suggest that a security assessment is also done, in consultation with the InfoSafe team
+- conduct a with support from the department’s Privacy team – the Privacy team may suggest that a security assessment is also done, in consultation with the InfoSafe team

 - undertake a comprehensive consultation process with parents, students, and other members of the school community, for example, a parent information evening.

 The above 4 steps must be completed before progressing with adopting any biometric technology.